Hamaarour/ft_printf_1337/README.md

 	->va_copy   : copy the va_list.
    	 The va_copy() macro copies the (previously initialized) variable argument list src to dest.

-ABOUT PRINTF

-->The printf function (the name comes from “print formatted”) prints a string on the screen using a “format string” that includes the instructions to mix several strings and produce the final string to be printed on the screen

-->The symbol “%” denotes the beginning of a format :
-	-d for int
-	-s for string
-	-c for caracter
-	-p for dress en hex
-	-I like d
-	-u int decimal unsigned
-	-x hex whit lowercase
-	-X hex with uppercase
-	-% sign percentage

-->Deff btw %i and %d is that in scanf; 012 (d = 12) (i = 10)
 ## 📌 Useful Links

 * [C++ Reference - printf](http://www.cplusplus.com/reference/cstdio/printf/)